APCSLowell/Tendron/README.md

 ----------------------------------------------
 1. Fork and clone down this repository

-2. Write code in the `Cluster` class constructor which makes one `new Tendril()`.
+2. Write code in the `Cluster` class constructor to make one `new Tendril()`.
 Then show the tendril with a random angle between 0 and 2π.
+We'll add more tendrils to the cluster later.

 3. Complete the `Tendril` class `show()` function which does the actual drawing.
 The `show` method draws the tendril using only the two Processing functions [`line`](https://processing.org/reference/line_.html) and [`stroke`](https://processing.org/reference/stroke_.html).
 In drawing the tendril, we will wiggle the direction with a random walk (similar to the [Lightning](https://github.com/APCSLowell/Lightning#lightning) assignment) for a life-like appearance.
 Here's one way to randomly wiggle the line: